Perceptual spaces and their symmetries: The geometry of color space: Results

-In Fig.~\ref{f0001}{\sl A}, the surround does not alter the perceived color of the stimulus, and therefore, the classes of equivalence are planar: Irrespective of the surround, $\bm{x} \sslash \bm{b}$ is always perceived the same.
+In Fig.~\ref{f0001}{\sl A}, the surround does not alter the color of the stimulus, and therefore, the classes of equivalence are planar: Irrespective of the surround, $\bm{x} \sslash \bm{b}$ is always perceived the same.
 In Fig.~\ref{f0001}{\sl B}, classes of equivalence are linear.
 The surround produces a repulsive effect, which becomes larger as the distance between the surround and the stimulus increases.
 In panels {\sl C} and {\sl D}, the effect of the surround is more complex.

-We now assume that in all equivalence classes, a unique {\sl uniform representative} exists, that is, a pair of the form $\bm{x} \sslash \bm{x}$, in which the stimulus coincides with its surround.
-In Fig.~\ref{f0001}, uniform representatives lie along the white diagonal line, so the assumption means that all classes intersect the diagonal line.
+We now assume that, at least for the unsaturated colors explored in this paper, all equivalence classes contain a unique {\sl uniform representative}, that is, a pair of the form $\bm{x} \sslash \bm{x}$, in which the stimulus coincides with its surround.
+In Fig.~\ref{f0001}, uniform representatives lie along the white diagonal line, so the assumption means that all classes intersect the diagonal.
 The hypothesis is supported by the empirical observation that subjects find feasible the task of matching a uniform stimulus $\bm{x} \sslash \bm{x}$ of controlled chromaticity with a target stimulus $\bm{x}'$ presented against a surround of different chromaticity $\bm{b}'$.
 In our lab, this feasibility has been verified for the set of target stimuli that can be produced by our computer screen.
 Although this set does not include maximally saturated colors, it is broad enough to encompass a rich collection of chromaticities.
 The uniform representative of each class must be unique, since all the members of a class are perceptually indistinguishable, and two uniform representatives of different chromaticity are (by definition of ``different'' ) distinguishable.
 We define the function $\bm{\Phi}_{\bm{b}}(\bm{x})$ as the one that maps each member $\bm{x} \sslash \bm{b}$ of a given class to its uniform representative $\bm{x}^0\sslash \bm{x}^0$, such that

 If, when shown on a fixed surround $\bm{b}$, the stimuli $\bm{x}^\alpha$ and $\bm{x}^\beta$ are perceived as different, then they necessarily belong to different classes, and $\bm{\Phi}_{\bm{b}}$ maps them to different uniform representatives.
 Therefore, for fixed $\bm{b}$, the function $\bm{\Phi}_{\bm{b}}(x)$ must be injective.
 Since $\bm{x} \sslash \bm{b}$ and $\bm{x}^0 \sslash \bm{x}^0$ belong to the same class, the functions $\bm{\Phi}_{\bm{b}}$ and $\bm{\Phi}_{\bm{b}_\alpha \to \bm{b}_\beta}$ must obey the relation